-If you gobble up French parenting tips about how to get your petit bébé to eat their haricots — or if you’ve fully outfitted your home in Danish hygge style, you’re going to want to hear this.
+Parents, you’re going to want to hear this latest batch of secrets — whether or not you’re already an international aficionado who follows French parenting tips about how to get your bébé to eat their haricots and has fully outfitted your home in Danish hygge style.
 It’s time to turn your attention to another European country where parents are getting major props lately: Sweden.

-I recently finished reading There’s No Such Thing as Bad Weather by Swedish-born author Linda Åkeson McGurk, and it was a real eye-opener regarding the the many ways we American parents are coddling our kids (largely indoors) these days.
-Here’s the gist: McGurk moved to Indiana from Sweden, got married, had two young girls.
+In There’s No Such Thing as Bad Weather, by Swedish-born Linda Åkeson McGurk, the author reveals the many ways we American parents are coddling our kids (largely indoors) these days.
+McGurk moved to Indiana from Sweden, got married, and had two young girls.
 But she started to notice her kids’ childhoods were starkly different from the one she herself experienced while growing up in small-town Sweden.
 Mainly, McGurk found that so many American parents and schools alike saw kids going outdoors to play as a “liability” — in fact, she noticed the playgrounds and parks in her Indiana community would sit empty for much of the year.

 Fed up after being told her girls weren’t allowed to swim in a creek in a public park (because, again, liability), McGurk swore there had to be a better way.
 So she packed up and moved the whole fam back to Sweden.
 There, her children spend hours each day outdoors for unstructured play no matter the weather.
 And the difference she’s noticed in their mood and behavior is like night and day.

 Are you ready to sign your kids up for the Swedish life?
-Here are some more secrets from McGurk and the Swedes about the Scandinavian way of parenting.
+Here are some more secrets from the Swedes.

 Kids thrive off fresh air